chibisnorlax/acnhbeginners/index.md

 This guide is current through version <span class="label label-purple">1.8.0</span> of the game.

-Feel free to join the ACNH Info Discord server, where you can keep up to date with the latest game information: <https://discord.gg/nCWN8F4DuS>
+Feel free to join the ACNH Info Discord server, where you can keep up to date with the latest game news and information: <https://discord.gg/nCWN8F4DuS>

 ## Terminology